-- A diversity of tree species; more than just maple
+- A diversity of tree species and age classes; more than just mature sugar maple

-- Layers of vegetation; from small seedlings on the forest floor, to saplings and shrubs, to the canopy overhead
+- Complex structural diversity: layers of vegetation; from small seedlings on theforest floor, to saplings and shrubs, to the canopyoverhead

 - Standing dead trees and live trees with cavities; the bigger the better

-- Logs and branches on the forest floor
+- Large logs and branches on the forest floor

 A DELICIOUS CONSERVATION PROJECT

 The Bird-Friendly Maple project is a collaborative effort to integrate bird conservation with New York’s maple syrup industry by:

 - Promoting sugarbush management practices that support birds, forest health, and sustainable sap production

 - Recognizing maple producers for considering bird habitat in their sugarbush

 - Increasing awareness of the important role New York’s forests play in bird conservation